How can we help?

 Protect your token

-• Don't share your token with others
+• Do not share your token with others.

-• Report lost or stolen tokens immediately
+• Report a lost or stolen token immediately.

 Backup preparations

-• Store backup codes in a secure location
+• Store backup codes in a secure location.

-• Keep your IT contact information readily available
+• Keep your IT contact information readily available.

 Regular maintenance

-• Test your token periodically
+• Test your token periodically to confirm it is functioning.

-• Replace the battery when indicated (if user-replaceable)
+• Replace the battery when indicated, if user-replaceable.

-• Update your contact information if you change locations
+• Update your contact information if you change locations.

 Was this article helpful?

-0 out of 10 found this helpful
+1 out of 13 found this helpful

 Comments